Skip to content

 Drag and drop the Agent component from the sidebar, or select the plus button at the bottom of a step and select Agent.

 Select the agent that will process data in this step.
-Choose an existing agent, or create a new one directly from this step.
-For setup guidance, see Creating custom agents.
+Choose an existing agent.
+For setup guidance, see Create custom agents.

 To use a specific property from an object output variable, use dot notation to access that property using Liquid: {{context.${response_variable_name}.field_name}}